-Model One is estimated to operate at a loss until it grows to approximately \$1.1 billion in size.
-The model projects it will take around 10 years to achieve a surplus (the low estimate projects a surplus after 4 years, and the high-estimate never achieves a surplus).
-In the first 10 years, the bank will need \$11 million in subsidies to maintain operations (ranging from a low of \$4 million and a high of a continuous subsidy throughout operations that reaches \$45 million per year in the model).
-The start-up costs will be lower than in Model Two and Three, only \$5-7.5 million, because Model One will not need the infrastructure to perform the City's commercial banking, nor will it need the compliance and regulatory components required for a bank.
-The bank will also need 15 percent of its assets held as bank capital.
-At \$1 billion this figure is \$165 million, and it will increase as the bank gets larger.
-The bank will also need to secure funding through debt to use as a lending base that is equivalent to the size of the bank assets.
+To achieve financial sustainability, Model One must be \$1.1 billion in size.
+The model projects it will take around 10 years to break even operationally for the year (the low-estimate projects a surplus after 4 years, and the highestimate never achieves a surplus).
+In the first 10 years, the bank will need \$13 million in subsidies to maintain operations (ranging from a low of \$4 million and a high of a continuous subsidy throughout operations that reaches \$42 million per year in the model).
+The startup costs will be lower than in Model Two and Three, only \$5 to 7.5 million, because Model One will not need the infrastructure to perform the City's commercial banking, nor will it need the compliance and regulatory components required for a bank.
+Though it is not a legal requirement, Model One should operate with 15 percent of its assets held as capital.
+At \$1.1 billion this figure is \$165 million, and it will increase as Model One gets larger.
+Model One will also need to secure funding through debt to use as a lending base that is equivalent to the size of the bank assets less bank capital, so, for example at \$1.1 billion in assets and \$1 billion in loans, Model One will need to secure \$935 million in debt to perform its lending.